Filtering in tractography using autoencoders (FINTA): Discussion

 Although the anatomy-based tractography filtering methods (methods \#1 to \#4) were expected to record lower scores than their competitors, they are still an important part of routine tractography filtering pipelines prior to downstream tasks, such as connectivity studies \citep{Jeurissen:NMRBiomed:2019, Yeh:JMRI:2020}.
 No additional steps, such as obtaining the gyral-based homotopic streamlines, were added to avoid reproducing the scoring method providing the reference.

-Classical filtering methods obtain a better gyrus-wise streamline group recovery rate than FINTA at the cost of including an excessive number of false positives among the kept streamlines.
+Classical filtering methods obtain a better valid gyrus-wise rate than FINTA at the cost of including an excessive number of false positives among the kept streamlines.
 Penalizing more severely missing groups would have had some impact on the reported success rates without harm to the rest of the filtering performance measures.
 Similarly, the superior ability of the RecoBundles bundle recognition methods to recover the existing anatomy may be explained by the use of gyrus-wise homotopic callosal streamline models specifically built for that purpose.
-The single-bundle RecoBundles obtained slightly better scores than the multi-bundle version except for the valid gyrus-wise homotopic callosal streamline group count rate measure.
+The single-bundle RecoBundles obtained slightly better scores than the multi-bundle version except for the valid gyrus-wise rate measure.
 This might be explained by a greed of the multi-bundle version to assimilate streamlines to every model of the corpus callosum gyral-based segment pairs, leading it to an excessive number of false positives.
-Compared to FINTA, the improved gyrus-wise streamline group recovery rate of the multi-bundle RecoBundles baseline comes at the cost of potentially recognizing bundles that are not contained in the data (i.e. invalid bundles).
+Compared to FINTA, the improved valid gyrus-wise rate of the multi-bundle RecoBundles baseline comes at the cost of potentially recognizing bundles that are not contained in the data (i.e. invalid bundles).

-Note that the valid gyrus-wise homotopic callosal streamline group count does not account for the potential invalid (i.e. not existing in the underlying anatomy) groups that some of the methods may recover.
+Note that the valid gyrus-wise rate does not account for the potential invalid (i.e. not existing in the underlying anatomy) groups that some of the methods may recover.
 It must be noted that the $26$ pairs of gyral-based callosal segments (see the appendix section \ref{subsec:considered_bil_gin_cc_regions}) are representative of the entire BIL\&GIN population, but subjects may be missing streamlines on an entire segment.
-Furthermore, the streamline count on some segments may be as low as a single streamline for some subjects, which may impact considerably the gyrus-wise group count recovery rate.
+Furthermore, the streamline count on some segments may be as low as a single streamline for some subjects, which may impact considerably the valid gyrus-wise rate measure.

 In this work, true positives and false positives were evenly weighted to find the optimal filtering threshold.
 We found that maximizing only the accuracy penalized excessively the least numerous class in a class imbalance situation.
 Likewise, the results in figure \ref{fig:bil_gin_dataset_classification_performance} show that this strategy leads to a high specificity, and allows to keep false positives at low rates in FINTA.
 Meanwhile, the rest of methods suffer from an excessive number of false positives.
 Note that this effect is observed consistently in the measures where false positives are involved (accuracy, F1-score, and precision).
 This finding is relevant for connectome studies, where keeping a good specificity is essential \citep{Zalesky:Neuroimage:2016}.